-1) Stock option awards granted by ImmunoGen are subject to time-based vesting and, beginning in 2020, performancebased vesting.
-Securities underlying options are shares of our common stock.

-2) These option awards vest in three equal installments on each of the first three anniversaries of the grant date, generally subject, in each case, on the executive remaining either an employee (in the case of an incentive stock option) or an employee, director, or consultant (in the case of a non-qualified stock option) of ImmunoGen as of each such date.

-- 3) These option awards vest 25% on the first year anniversary of the grant date and the balance is exercisable in twelve equal installments of 6.25%, quarterly over the following three years starting one quarter after the first year anniversary, generally subject, in each case, on the executive remaining either an employee (in the case of an incentive stock option) or an employee, director, or consultant (in the case of a non-qualified stock option) of ImmunoGen as of each such date. - 4) These option awards are performance stock options that have a four-year performance period and are eligible to vest based on the acceptance of a BLA for mirvetuximab by the FDA (25% of the stock options) and receipt of marketing approval for mirvetuximab from the FDA (75% of the stock options).
+- 1) Stock option awards granted by us are subject to time-based vesting and, for stock options granted in 2020, performance-based vesting.
+Securities underlying options are shares of our common stock. - 2) These option and restricted stock unit awards vest in three equal installments on each of the first three anniversaries of the grant date, generally subject, in each case, on the executive remaining either our employee (in the case of an incentive stock option) or an employee, director, or consultant (in the case of a non-qualified stock option or restricted stock unit award) of ImmunoGen as of each such date. - 3) These option awards vest 25% on the first year anniversary of the grant date and the balance vests in twelve equal installments of 6.25%, quarterly over the following three years starting one quarter after the first year anniversary, generally subject, in each case, on the executive remaining either an employee (in the case of an incentive stock option) or an employee, director, or consultant of ImmunoGen as of each such date. - 4) These option awards are performance stock options that have a four-year performance period and are eligible to vest based on the acceptance of a BLA for mirvetuximab by the FDA (25% of the stock options) and receipt of marketing approval for mirvetuximab from the FDA (75% of the stock options). - 5) Market value is determined based on the closing price of a share of our common stock on December 31, 2021 as reported on Nasdaq (\$7.42).